grimjaww/CeleraOne-Solution/README.md

 5. Sort/Visualize the result

-Useful article about selecting good feature is [HERE](http://blog.datadive.net/selecting-good-features-part-iii-random-forests/)
+Useful article about selecting a good feature is [HERE](http://blog.datadive.net/selecting-good-features-part-iii-random-forests/)

 ## Result